patst/process-examples/transactions/README.md

 ## Transactions

-Its important to understand the transaction behavior in order to model the processes correct.
+It is important to understand the transaction behavior in order to model the processes correct.

 The process instance is executed with the thread which started the process instance until it reaches a *wait state*.